zivlir/new_sc/README.md

 About script_SA.py

 Permissions:
-Commercial use - NONE
+Commercial use - No permission
-Modification - NONE
+Modification - No permission
-Distribution - NONE
+Distribution - No permission

-Educational and private use only
+For educational use only

 2020 github zivlir